Battle lines drawn in GOP over planned Electoral College challenges, certification set for Wednesday

 During the call, on which Trump repeats a series of debunked claims of election fraud or irregularities, the president asks Raffensperger to "find 11,780 votes" -- one more vote than Trump lost the state by.
 Trump on the call also repeatedly falsely claimed he won Georgia by "hundreds of thousands of votes."

-Rep. Adam Kinzinger, R-Ill., who has been one of the most vocal critics of Trump within the GOP, said that Trump's call with Raffensperger puts challenges to the Electoral College certification in an even worse light.
+Rep. Adam Kinzinger, R-Ill., who has been one of the most prolific critics of Trump within the GOP, said that Trump's call with Raffensperger puts challenges to the Electoral College certification in an even worse light.

 "This is absolutely appalling," he tweeted.
 "To every member of Congress considering objecting to the election results, you cannot -- in light of this -- do so with a clean conscience."